kimbring2/OpenAI_Requests-For-Research-2_Slitherin/README.md

 | tau  | 0.001  | Rate to update target network toward primary network |

 # Single Snake Experiment Result
 First, let's check that trarning progresses properly when using the same environment and algorithm with a single snake.
 After downloding code, run train_single_snake_dddqn.py --train for traning and run train_single_snake_dddqn.py --savegif for evaluating the performance of the model.
-This part is not fully automated, so you need to understand the basic code structure.
+This part is not fully automated yet, so you need to understand the basic code structure for switching between traning and testing.

 | Paramter | Result video |
 | ------------- | ------------- |